OWASP/www-project-kubernetes-top-ten/2022/en/src/K08-secrets-management.md

 type: Opaque
 ```

-The `username` and `password` values in the example manifest above are *base64* encoded ** and thus not encrypted.
+The `username` and `password` values in the example manifest above are *base64* encoded and thus not encrypted (by default).
 This makes checking secrets into version control or other systems very dangerous.
 We will explore below how to prevent secrets leaking to unwanted locations.

 ## How to Prevent